Image: Eric Woehler | Creative Commons

 • recommendations on which parts of the proposed plan change to adopt, remove or modify.

-We will then hold a hearing if submitters have indicated they want to be heard.
-If you choose to be heard, we will notify you of the hearing date and you will have an opportunity to present oral submissions.
+We will then hold a hearing.
+If you chose to be heard, we will notify you of the hearing date and you will have an opportunity to present oral submissions.

 Contact